Turan52/Turan52/README.md

 Linux Administrator
 -------------------

-My name is Ravan and I am a student with a passion for technology, specifically Linux Administration.
-I love to dive into new experiences and learn as much as I can about anything that interests me.
-As a Linux Administrator, I have gained proficiency in managing and maintaining various Linux-based systems, including server setup and maintenance, troubleshooting, and security hardening.
-I am constantly looking to expand my knowledge in this field and stay up-to-date with the latest tools and technologies.
+My name is Ravan, and I am a student with a passion for technology, particularly Linux Administration.
+I enjoy diving into new experiences and expanding my knowledge on topics that pique my interest.
+As a Linux Administrator, I am proficient in managing and maintaining a variety of Linux-based systems.
+This includes server setup and maintenance, troubleshooting, and security hardening.
+I am always eager to enhance my skills and stay current with the latest tools and technologies in this field.

 * 🌍  I'm based in Poland
 * 🚀  I'm currently working on Python/Linux Scripts